The Bankrate promise

 Consider getting the Capital One Platinum Secured Credit Card if you want the lowest minimum security deposit you can find and if you don’t care about rewards.
 This card can also be a good option if you plan to pay your balance in full each month.

 If you want rewards or a lower APR, you should look at secured credit cards from other issuers.
 There are plenty of credit cards for bad credit or no credit history to consider, so wait to apply until you’ve had time to compare several options.

 The bottom line

-While this secured credit card may not seem like the best card out there, it can actually be a valuable tool to build credit when you can’t seem to get approved for any other type of credit card.
-The fact the Capital One Platinum Secured Credit Card lets you put down as little as $49 is another major plus, especially if you’re short on cash.
+While the Capital One Platinum Secured Credit Card may not seem like the best card out there, it can be a valuable tool to build credit when you can’t get approved for an unsecured credit card.
+The fact that the Capital One Platinum Secured lets you put down as little as $49 as a deposit is another major plus, especially if you’re short on cash.
 And remember — this security deposit is fully refundable when you close or upgrade your Capital One account in good standing.

 With some patience and responsible credit use, you can use this card (or another secured credit card) to improve your credit score over time.